jenkinsci/tfs-plugin/README.md

     3. Set its _Description_ to the following:
     ```
     Enter a valid version spec to use when checking out.
-    Labels are prefixed with "L" and can optionally be scoped by appending "@" with a scope name
+    Labels are prefixed with "L" and changesets are prefixed with "C".
-    (see the documentation on the Label Command at https://msdn.microsoft.com/en-us/library/9ew32kd1.aspx).
+    See the following for a versionspec reference: https://www.visualstudio.com/docs/tfvc/use-team-foundation-version-control-commands#use-a-versionspec-argument-to-specify-affected-versions-of-items
-    Example: "LFoo"
+    Examples: "LFoo", "C42"
     ```
 3. **Save** the job.